Horizon Project for Schlumberger

 Test the Usability

-Health and Safety representatives also reviewed and signed off all UI designs for compliance to Schlumberger’s Health and Safety policies.
+Health and Safety representatives also reviewed and signed off on all UI designs for compliance to Schlumberger’s Health and Safety policies.

 Heuristic Evaluations